westermo/netbox/README.md

 ~/src/netbox$ make netbox_app_zero_defconfig
 ```

+> **Note:** if you want to use the `gdbserver` on target, *this* is the
+> point where you have to enable it in `make menuconfig`.
+The setting
+> you want is under Toolchain --> "Copy gdb server to the Target".
+You
+> also want "Build options" --> "build packages with debugging symbols"

 Third, type make and fetch a cup of coffee because the first time you
 build it will take some time: